raulshma/manlab/INSTALLATION.md

 - Persist the hub URL + auth token into the installed agent's `appsettings.json` so the agent can authorize after reboot/restart
 - Register the agent to run automatically at boot (systemd on Linux, Task Scheduler on Windows)

+## Where the installer downloads the agent from

+By default, installers download the agent from the **ManLab Server Binary API**:

+- `GET /api/binaries/agent/{rid}`

+Optionally, installers can **prefer GitHub Releases** (download an archive and extract the agent binary).
+This is useful when:

+- you want installs to pull the *official* release assets from GitHub, or
+- your server is not staging binaries under `/api/binaries`, or
+- you’re using the web dashboard “Install local agent” flow and want it to use GitHub.

+To use GitHub Releases, you can either:

+1) Configure it on the server via Settings keys (recommended for dashboard-driven installs)
+2) Force it in the installer script arguments / environment variables (useful for manual installs)

+### Server settings for GitHub Releases

+Set these keys (via the dashboard settings API `POST /api/settings` or your settings UI if you have one):

+- `GitHub.EnableGitHubDownload` = `true`
+- `GitHub.ReleaseBaseUrl` = `https://github.com/raulshma/manlab/releases/download` (or your fork)
+- `GitHub.LatestVersion` = `v0.0.1-alpha` (or the tag you want)

+When these are set, the installer will print something like:

+- `Attempting download from GitHub release: ...`

+If GitHub download fails, it falls back to the server binary API.

 ## Prerequisites

 1. The ManLab Server is running and reachable.